sproutcore/build-tools/docs/projectconfig.md

   1. port: on which port should the devserver run.
 Default is 4020
   2. allowFromAll: if true: allow requests from other computers than localhost.

-### plugins
+### Plugins

-The plugins lemma is to configure included plugins or additional plugins inside the project for all apps and all frameworks.
+The plugins section is to configure included plugins or additional plugins inside the project for all apps and all frameworks.
+It is a hash of which the key is the name of the plugin to be used, and the value is a hash containing

+  1. type: which is the type of file targeted by this plugin (scripts, stylesheets or resources)
+  2. extension: which file extension this plugin should be acting on?
+  3. node_module: (optional) which node module should be required?

+If you do not define a node_module value, the buildtools assume that the name of the plugin is the module to require();

 ### Apps and Frameworks
-The apps and frameworks lemmas are hashes in which the key is the name of the app or framework, and the value a hash with properties.
+The apps and frameworks sections are hashes in which the key is the name of the app or framework, and the value a hash with properties.
 If this hash does not contain a key named path, and the autodetection did not pick up any configuration declaring this name, it is assumed the key is equal to a folder name in apps/ or frameworks/.
 Property values in these hashes will override configurations found inside these apps or frameworks.
 More about the specifics for app and framework configurations in their respective chapters.

 ### deploy
-The deploy lemma can contain settings which overrides all other configurations, but only in case of a build (or save).
+The deploy section can contain settings which overrides all other configurations, but only in case of a build (or save).